Decline in oil and gas stocks weighs on Britain's FTSE 100

 By Alistair Smout

-Tullow Oil fell 5.3 percent with heavyweights Shell and BP both down over 2.6 percent, as Brent crude tumbled to near $82 a barrel - extending losses to a fourth session after top oil exporter Saudi Arabia cut prices to the United States.
+Tullow Oil fell 4.1 percent with heavyweights Shell and BP both down over 2 percent, as Brent crude fell near $82 a barrel - extending losses to a fourth session after top oil exporter Saudi Arabia cut prices to the United States.

 "If the price drops below $75, they might be forced to cut production, but at the moment they're just fighting for market share."

-The FTSE peaked at 6,904.86 points at the start of September, its highest since early 2000, before slumping to 15-month lows in October as weak European economic data, and worries about deflation caused by low oil prices, knocked back stock markets.
+The FTSE hit a peak of 6,904.86 points at the start of September, its highest since early 2000, but then slumped to 15-month lows in October as weak European economic data, and worries about deflation caused by low oil prices, knocked back stock markets.

-Further weakness in Europe pegged back shares again on Tuesday, as the European Commission cut its growth forecasts for the euro zone's biggest economies, knocking shares across the continent.
+Further weakness in Europe pegged back shares again on Tuesday, as the EU Commission cut its growth forecasts for the euro zone's biggest economies, knocking shares across the continent.

 "The FTSE has been coming under pressure as this weakness in Europe feeds through, and given how much the UK exports to Europe, it has been feeling the effects of this continued stagnation," CMC's Lawler said.